silentoplayz/Droste-Effect-Image-Creator/README.md

-# Recursive Mirror Effect Generator For Images
+# Dostre Effect Image Creator
-This Python script implements a recursive mirror effect on a selected image, producing a unique and captivating visual pattern.
-It methodically reduces the size of the image in each iteration and overlays these smaller versions onto the original, creating a concentric, mirrored design.
-The script offers customizable parameters such as shrink factor and maximum iterations, allowing for varied artistic expressions.
-Additionally, it features an option to generate a timelapse video of the transformation process, which can include a reverse playback segment for a seamless looping effect.
+Transform your images with the mesmerizing Dostre Effect using this Python script.
+The script applies a recursive mirror effect to a selected image, producing a unique and captivating visual pattern.
+It systematically reduces the image size in each iteration and overlays these smaller versions onto the original, creating a concentric, mirrored design.
+Customize parameters like the shrink factor and maximum iterations for varied artistic expressions.
+The script even allows you to generate a timelapse video of the transformation process, complete with reverse playback for a seamless looping effect.

 ## Prerequisites
-Before using this script, make sure you have the following installed:
+Before using this script, please ensure you have the following installed:

 - Python 3.x
 - MoviePy library (`pip install moviepy`)